Donepezil: Mechanism of action

-Donepezil binds and reversibly inactivates the cholinesterases, thus inhibiting hydrolysis of acetylcholine.
+Donepezil binds and reversibly inhibits enzymes called cholinesterases, especially acetylcholinesterase, thus inhibiting hydrolysis of acetylcholine.
 This increases acetylcholine concentrations at cholinergic synapses.

 The precise mechanism of action of donepezil in patients with Alzheimer's disease is not fully understood.
 Certainly, Alzheimer's disease involves a substantial loss of the elements of the cholinergic system and it is generally accepted that the symptoms of Alzheimer's disease are related to this cholinergic deficit, particularly in the cerebral cortex and other areas of the brain.

 In addition to its actions as an acetylcholinesterase inhibitor, donepezil has been found to act as a potent agonist of the σ1 receptor (Ki = 14.6 nM), and has been shown to produce specific antiamnestic effects in animals mainly via this action.

 Some noncholinergic mechanisms have also been proposed.
-Donepezil upregulates the nicotinic receptors in the cortical neurons, adding to neuroprotective property.
+Donepezil upregulates the nicotinic receptors in the cortical neurons, adding to neuroprotective activity.
 It inhibits voltage-activated sodium currents reversibly and delays rectifier potassium currents and fast transient potassium currents, although this action is unlikely to contribute to clinical effects.